xyn4xdev-lab/transcript-analyzer/README.md

 * Requires Node.js v16 or higher
 * Uses Discord.js v14
 * Only works with **Ticket Tool transcript files** (`.html`)
-* Designed for BBRP staff teams and any server that uses Ticket Tool
+* Designed for any server that uses Ticket Tool

 ---